 – The patent voucher is a great opportunity for small businesses.
 Most other support and funding schemes are connected to research, and you rarely have the option to spend the money directly on patent-related work.
 The expenses related to patenting can be very costly, so getting some of it covered is much appreciated for many smaller companies.

-The actual process for applying for a patent voucher is relatively simple, but there are some things that applicants need to do beforehand to get a head start.
+The actual process for applying for a patent voucher is relatively simple, but there are important things that applicants need to do beforehand to get a head start.

 – First, you must meet some basic requirements as an SME in Denmark and answer some questions, such as what technology your company uses and what your business plan is.
 This is done through an IP check, which you book with your regional Erhvervshus.
 After this, it is a good idea to register your company in advance at Erhvervshus Nordjylland, which administers the distribution of patent vouchers.
 That way, you are prepared for when the application round opens – because the patent vouchers are awarded on a first-come, first-served basis and they are usually distributed quickly, says Annette Sørensen.